 On July 17, 2015, we entered into the Lease Agreement for the new facility described above under "Facility Lease Obligation."
-Subject to the finalization of the optimal capacity, utilization, automation and build-out of the facility, the construction costs for the new facility are currently expected to be approximately \$35 million to \$40 million plus an additional \$20 million to \$25 million in anticipated capital expenditures for machinery and equipment, furniture and fixtures, and related expenditures in connection with the Corporate Relocation Plan.
+We are currently evaluating the optimal size, capacity, utilization, automation and build-out of the Texas facility, among other things, and we expect to deliver the final budget to Lessor by the end of February 2016, which may exceed the estimated preliminary budget and result in an increase in the rent payments or the option exercise price under the Lease Agreement.
 The majority of the construction costs associated with the new facility are expected to be incurred in early fiscal 2017.
 If we consummate a sale of the Torrance facility, the net proceeds from such a sale would be expected to partially offset the expenditures associated with the new facility.